-(2) No person, whom has the care of person or persons whom he knows to be suffering from a communicable disease or notifiable communicable disease, shall permit that person to expose others to the risk of infection by his presence or conduct in any place referred to in sub-section (1).
+(2) No person, who has the care of person or persons whom he knows to be suffering from a communicable disease or notifiable communicable disease, shall permit that person to expose others to the risk of infection by his presence or conduct in any place referred to in subsection (1).

-(3) Any person who contravenes the provisions of subsections (1) or (2) shall be liable to fine which may extend to five hundred rupees and for continuing breach, with fine which may extend to hundred rupees.
+(3) Any person who contravenes the provisions of sub-sections (1) or (2) shall be liable to fine which may extend to five hundred rupees and for continuing contravention, with fine which may extend to one hundred rupees per day.